Azure/azure-rest-api-specs/specification/web/resource-manager/readme.md

 This is the AutoRest configuration file for Web.

-The App service RP comprises of services where each service has its own api-version.
+The App service RP comprises of services where each service has its own tag.
 Hence, each sub-service has its own swagger spec.

 All of them are tied together using this configuration and are packaged together into one compute client library.